wayfair/vsm-ios/Sources/VSM/Documentation.docc/Reference/ModelActions.md

 var toggleFavorite: () async -> ProductViewState
 ```

-Like the Synchronous State, this action type returns only a single view state, but it does so asynchronously by using Swift Concurrency.
-This action type is rarely used because it is a best practice to return an interim state (ie, "loading") while the user waits for the asynchronous operation to complete.
+Like the Synchronous State, this action type returns only a single view state, but it does so asynchronously using Swift Concurrency.
+This action type is rarely used because it is a best practice to return an interim state (i.e., "loading") while the user waits for the asynchronous operation to complete.
 In some cases, the interim state may not be necessary, in which case, the following may be used:

 ```swift
 toggleFavorite = {